-Great sales enablement today considers every aspect of your sales team’s development, preparation, and communication, and seeks to find ways to enhance each.
+Great sales enablement today touches every aspect of your sales team’s development, preparation, and communication, and seeks to find ways to enhance each.

 Our customers tell us there are five pillars of sales enablement.
 And while each organization will identify them a little differently, the core concepts typically break down as follows: